-The Log Position is when you sleep on your side, with your arms down at your sides.
+The Log Position is when one sleeps on one’s side, with the arms down at the sides.

 People who sleep in this position described themselves as sociable, easygoing, and trusting.
 However, says Idzikowski, they may also be gullible.

-The Yearner Position is when you sleep on your side with your arms stretched out in front of your chest.
+The Yearner Position is when one sleeps on one’s side with the arms stretched out in front of the chest.

 “People who sleep on their side with both arms out in front are said to have an open nature, but can be suspicious, cynical,” BBC News reported.
 “They are slow to make up their minds, but once they have taken a decision, they are unlikely ever to change it.”

-The Soldier Position is when you sleep flat on your back, with your arms down at your sides.
+The Soldier Position is when one sleeps flat on one’s back, with his or her arms down at the sides.

 Idzikowski’s survey found that people who slept in this position described themselves as reserved and quiet.
 They also expect high standards from themselves and from others.

-The Freefall Position is when you sleep on your stomach, with your arms cradling your pillow.
+The Freefall Position is when one sleeps on one’s stomach, with the arms cradling a pillow.

 BBC News described these sleepers as “Often gregarious and brash people, [who] can be nervy and thin-skinned underneath, and don’t like criticism, or extreme situations.”

-The Starfish Position is when you sleep on your back, with your arms up around your pillow.
+The Starfish Position is when one sleeps on one’s back, with the arms up around a pillow.

 Starfish position sleepers in Idzikowski’s survey said they didn’t like to be the center of attention, but they are good listeners who will offer help when someone needs it.

 Obviously, Idzikowski’s results aren’t totally conclusive.
 According to the BBC News report, some of the respondents surveyed said their sleep positions varied or they didn’t know how they slept.
-Nevertheless, it’s pretty interesting to think that your personality could be somehow involved in your sleep position.
+Nevertheless, it’s pretty interesting to think that one’s personality could be somehow involved in a person’s sleep position.

 Featured image: Lizardflms/Shutterstock